First-order Sobolev spaces, self-similar energies and energy measures on the Sierpi\'{n}ski carpet: Introduction and main results

 As a motivation for the attainment problem for Ahlfors regular conformal dimension, we recall a long-standing conjecture in geometric group theory, namely Cannon's conjecture.
 It asserts that any Gromov hyperbolic group $G$ whose boundary at infinity $\partial_\infty G$ is homeomorphic to $\mathbb{S}^2$ admits an action on the hyperbolic $3$-space $\mathbb{H}^3$ that is isometric, properly discontinuous and cocompact.
 Bonk and Kleiner show Cannon's conjecture under the additional assumption that the Ahlfors regular conformal dimension of the boundary at infinity $\partial_\infty G$ is attained \cite{BK05}.
 Thus Cannon's conjecture is reduced to an attainment problem for the Ahlfors regular conformal dimension of $\partial_\infty G$.
 We refer the reader to ICM 2006 proceedings of Bonk for further context and details \cite{Bon}.

 Another related motivation for the attainment problem for Ahlfors regular conformal dimension is to better understand Loewner spaces.
 Since Loewner spaces enjoy desirable properties, it is useful to know if a given metric space contains a Loewner metric in its conformal gauge.
 To this end, Kleiner formulated a combinatorial version of Loewner property that is necessary for such a Loewner metric to exist and is easier to check.
 Bourdon and Kleiner verify combinatorial Loewner property for a number of examples including the Sierpi\'{n}ski carpet \cite{BK13}.
 Kleiner conjectured that the combinatorial Loewner property for a self-similar space is equivalent to the existence of Loewner metric in the conformal gauge \cite[Conjecture 7.5]{Kle}.
 Due to an observation of Cheeger and Eriksson-Bique \cite[\textsection 1.6]{CE}, Kleiner's conjecture can be rephrased as a conjecture about the attainment problem as follows: combinatorial Loewner property for a self-similar space implies that the Ahlfors regular conformal dimension is attained.
 We refer to the ICM 2006 proceedings of Kleiner for further details \cite{Kle}.
+There has been a very recent progress on Kleiner's conjecture \cite[Conjecture 7.5]{Kle}.
+Anttila and Eriksson-Bique \cite{AE.kleiner} have verified that some variants of Laakso spaces \cite{Laa00,Laa02} give counterexamples to Kleiner's conjecture, i.e., these spaces do not contain any Loewner metric in their conformal gauges while these satisfy the combinatorial Loewner property.

+In contrast to the attainment problem, the value of the Ahlfors regular conformal dimension is better understood.
+Indeed, Keith and Kleiner \cite[Remark on p.
+63]{BK13} showed that the Ahlfors regular conformal dimension can be described as a critical exponent of discrete energies (or equivalently, discrete modulus).
+Carrasco gave an independent proof of this fact \cite[Theorem 1.3]{CP13} (see also \cite{Kig20,Mur23b,Sha23} for related works).
+Since we can understand the value of Ahlfors regular conformal dimension using discrete energies, it is also natural to try to understand the attainment problem using discrete energies.
+Our next main result shows the relevance of discrete energies for the attainment problem on the Sierpi\'{n}ski carpet.
+We conjecture that similar results should be true on a large class of self-similar spaces.

 As partial progress towards the attainment problem for Ahlfors regular conformal dimension on the Sierpi\'{n}ski carpet, we show that if an optimal measure attaining the Ahlfors regular conformal dimension exists then this measure is necessarily a bounded perturbation of the $p$-energy measure of some function in our $(1,p)$-Sobolev space, where $p$ is the Ahlfors regular conformal dimension.
 This result confirms the relevance of energy measures to the attainment problem for Ahlfors regular conformal dimension as predicted earlier in \cite[p.395-396]{KM23}.
 Furthermore, if the Ahlfors regular conformal dimension is attained we identify our Sobolev space $\sF_p$ with Newton-Sobolev space of the attaining metric measure space.
 To state this result, we briefly recall the definition of Newton-Sobolev space $N^{1,p}(X,\theta,\mu)$ of a metric measure space $(X,\theta,\mu)$.